 In this article:

-What is the Help to Build scheme
+What are the benefits of the Help to Build scheme?

-Who is eligible for the Help to Build scheme
+Who is eligible for the Help to Build scheme?

-• You must be over 18 and have a right to live in England
+You must be over 18 and have a right to live in England

 How does the Help to Build equity loan scheme work?

-2. Apply for your Help to Build equity loan
+Step 2: Apply for your Help to Build equity loan

-What is the cost for self builds
+What is the cost for self builds?

 Without a Help to Build equity loan, the cost to build your own house can vary.
 With a Help to Buy equity loan, the maximum amount you can spend on your self-build is £600,000 which includes a maximum of £400,000 for the build itself.